tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 There are changes that need attention of GHC team.
 ```

+Since the sum of succeeding and failing test suites descreased, this means
+that some test suites stopped to build.
 Does it indicate a regression?
+Not
-Not necessarily.
-Still it's good to be able
-to catch these changes instead of discovering them when a release candidate
+necessarily.
+Still it's good to be able to catch these changes instead of
-is out, or new version of GHC is published.
+discovering them when a release candidate is out, or new version of GHC is
+published.

 CircleCI logs are publicly available here:
 <https://circleci.com/gh/tweag/stackage-head>.
 The `stackage-head` project